Skip to main content

 Runtime Dependencies

 The generated server code requires zod as a runtime dependency for request and response validation.
-After generation, install it in your output directory:
+After generation, install dependencies in your project or output directory as needed.

 Using the Wrapped Handler